jpenca/spinal-docs/README.md

 #### Oscillator functions

 Oscillators can be very useful for parameter lock programming.
-They will behave like the built in LFO in the Rytm when set to HOLD mode.
+When used with p-locks, they are similar to the Rytm's built-in LFO in HOLD mode.
+Experiment with adding or multiplying different oscillators!

 #### CYC - sine oscillator